entuland/wesh/README.md

 Up to 8 collision boxes will be created according to the mesh geometry allowing you to create stairs, slabs, frames, carpets and so forth, collision boxes will be merged into larger ones when fitting.

 Such new blocks can't be crafted (I plan to make sort of a crafting station where you put some material and chose the model you want to craft), so you either need to give them to yourself or to find them in the Creative inventory.
-All such meshes show up if you filter for either "wesh" or "mesh".
+All such meshes show up if you filter for either `wesh` or `mesh`.

 ![Creative search](/screenshots/creative-search.png)

-Looking at the filename (or knowing how the name gets converted) you can also work out the actual nodename to be used in your "/give" or "/giveme" chat command, for example:
+Looking at the filename (or knowing how the name gets converted) you can also work out the actual nodename to be used in your `/give` or `/giveme` chat command, for example:
-- chosen name: "Test One!"
+- chosen name: `Test One!`
-- resulting filename: "mesh_test_one.obj"
+- resulting filename: `mesh_test_one.obj`
-- resulting nodename: "wesh:mesh_test_one_VERSION" where "VERSION" will actually be something like "wool" or "plainborder" or whatever other variant has been enabled (see the following section for details about this)
+- resulting nodename: `wesh:mesh_test_one_VERSION` where `VERSION` will actually be something like `wool` or `plainborder` or whatever other variant has been enabled (see the following section for details about this)

 # Specifying custom properties
-In the .dat file of each mesh you'll find something like this:
+In the `.obj.dat` file of each mesh you'll find something like this:

     return {
         description = "Your mesh name",